Marshallese Voices: Culture, History & Community

 History

-The Marshall Islands carry a profound history shaped by ancient Polynesian navigation, colonial occupation, and the devastating impact of US nuclear testing (1946-1958) at Bikini and Enewetak Atolls.
+The Marshall Islands carry a profound history shaped by ancient Polynesian navigation, colonial occupation, and the history of US nuclear testing (1946 to 1958) at Bikini and Enewetak Atolls.
 67 nuclear weapons tests displaced entire communities and caused lasting health and environmental consequences.

 COFA & Migration